babase package

 on_activate() None[source]

-Called when the mode is being activated.
+Called when the mode is becoming the active one fro the app.

 on_app_active_changed() None[source]